Those Who Muse: a new faith, a new religion

 V – The creation of Artificial Intelligence is beneficial as it can fulfill the Purpose of Existence as defined by Those Who Muse.

-I – In its current state humanity is unlikely to persist long enough to become an interstellar species.
+I – In its current state, humanity is unlikely to persist long enough to become an interstellar species.

 II – Failure to become an interstellar species necessarily limits the terms and duration of our existence.

-III – To become an interstellar species a significant change to our physical selves is necessary.
+III – To become an interstellar species, a significant change to our physical selves is necessary.

-IV – To become an interstellar species a significant change to our intellectual capabilities is necessary.
+IV – To become an interstellar species, a significant change to our intellectual capabilities is necessary.

-V – To become an interstellar species a significant change to our culture is necessary.
+V – To become an interstellar species, a significant change to our culture is necessary.

+VII – Failure to aggressively pursue these required adaptations will guarantee that humans will not become an interstellar species.
 VIII – The Principles and beliefs of Those Who Muse must be used as a driving force to bring about the required adaptations to become an interstellar species.

 I – If humanity is to endure it must continue to advance its capabilities to collect, use, integrate, contextualize, create and transmit information.